Clemapfel/jluna/docs/manual.md

 ### List of (Un)Boxables

-The following types are both boxable and unboxable out-of-the-box.
+The following types are both boxable and unboxable:

 ```cpp
 // cpp type              // julia-side type after boxing